-"I don't want to be waiting on Centrelink, I want a full-time job that actually can cover me so I don't have to live day-by-day,"
+"I don't want to be live day-by-day,"

 "(My kids and I) never went on holidays, even inside Australia.
 Camping, beach, this stuff - we've never done it, we were never allowed.
 I just want to go, at least one time, on holiday with the kids."